Warren, Ohio: Economy

 Major employers in Warren include Trumbull Memorial Hospital, St. Joseph Warren Hospital, the Tribune Chronicle, Seven Seventeen Credit Union, Hillside Rehabilitation Hospital, and Thomas Steel Strip.
-Top Shelf Coffee is headquartered in Warren.

 Recreation

-The Trumbull Country Club hosted the Youngstown Kitchens Trumbull Open on the tour in 1960.
+The Trumbull Country Club hosted the Youngstown Kitchens Trumbull Open on the LPGA Tour in 1960.
 From 1993 to 2000, Avalon Lakes Golf Club hosted the Giant Eagle LPGA Classic golf tournament on the LPGA Tour.

 Government

-Warren operates under a Mayor-council government system.
+Warren operates under a mayor–council government.
 William "Doug" Franklin has been the mayor of Warren since November 2011.
-His current term expires on January 1, 2024.
-Opponents of the Mayor-Council system have pushed the idea of a Charter government, arguing that this would allow the citizens of Warren to have a bigger say in the governance of the city.
-Opponents say that this would decrease productivity within the city government.

-City Administration
+His current term expires on January 1, 2028.

 Education

 Children in Warren are served by the Warren City School District.
 The current schools serving Warren include four PreK-8 Schools: Jefferson PK-8 School, Lincoln PK-8 School, McGuffey PK-8 School, and Willard PK-8 School.
 Grades 9 through 12 attend Warren G. Harding High School.
 The Roman Catholic Diocese of Youngstown also operates the private John F. Kennedy Catholic School, with a Lower Campus for grades kindergarten through 5 and an Upper Campus for grades 6 through 12.

 Media

 Warren is home to the Tribune Chronicle, a daily local newspaper serving Warren and its vicinity in Trumbull County.
 It traces its history to the Trump of Fame in 1812, the first newspaper in what had been the Connecticut Western Reserve.
 In 2008, USA Today reported daily circulation of 35,471 for the Tribune Chronicle.

 Warren is part of the Youngstown media market, and is served by Youngstown-based television and radio stations.
-AM stations WHKZ and WHTX are based in Warren.
+AM stations WHKZ and WHTX are licensed to Warren.

+Transportation

+Warren is bypassed by a freeway carrying Ohio State Route 82 (SR 82) and in places, SR 5.
+SR 5 heads southwest to the Ohio Turnpike (Interstate 80), while SR 82 heads east to the north–south SR 11 freeway.
+Additionally, US Route 422 and SR 45 travel through the city, while SR 46 skirts its eastern edge.

+Warren is served by the Western Reserve Transit Authority, which provides bus service throughout Mahoning County.